Some Studio subscribers can give their Adobe Express creations a professional edge with WellSaid's AI voiceovers.

 2. Enter your script into the editor.

-3. Click Create Clips and preview each clip.
+3. Click Create Take and preview each take.

-4. Select Add (1 credit) once you have finalized the clip you want.
+4. Select Add (1 credit) once you have finalized the take you want.

 5. You did it!
-Your clip is attached to your timeline.
+Your take is attached to your timeline.
 Learn how to adjust your timeline here.

 Creating voiceovers in Studio for your Adobe Express project

-With a WellSaid subscription, you can craft clips containing up to 5,000 characters or combine longer clips and seamlessly integrate them into your Canva project.
+With a WellSaid subscription, you can craft takes containing up to 5,000 characters or combine longer takes and seamlessly integrate them into your Adobe Express project.

 - In Studio, navigate to Projects from the left-hand menu.